JAForbes/ld46/thoughts.md

 #### 2020-04-20    07:56 AM

 Spent some time getting the splash screen to only rotate on mobile, and making the start button always appear in view even if the mobile nav is taking up a lot of headroom when in landscape.

+#### 2020-04-20    09:53 AM

+Working on an infinite background component now.
+I'm thinking I can use `translate` to move it efficiently, but set the position based on a math modulus of the dimensions.